Lawd-STAR/DetStream-Vision-Agents/plugins/xai/README.md

 # Create a response with system instructions
 response = await llm.create_response(
     input="Tell me about the weather",
     instructions="You are a helpful weather assistant.
-Always be cheerful and optimistic."
+Always be cheerful and optimistic.", stream=True
 )
 ```